tammet/jsfol/README.md

    `[["is_father","?:X"], "<=>", ["exists", ["Y"], ["father","?:X","Y"]]]`

-### Multiple values, context and namespaces, base, type.
+### Multiple values and context and namespaces and the base type

 Multiple values like given in `"son": ["mark","michael"]` in the following example are interpreted according to the JSON-LD RDF